haltonjoe-debug/BetterBetBot-Releases/README.md

 **Q: What happens if a viewer runs out of currency?**
 After each race, viewers with zero balance are automatically replenished with 500 currency.
 There is also a small login bonus each session.

-**Q: Can viewers buy unlimited currency with channel points?**
-No. Each viewer is limited to 2 redemptions per stream, with a 30-minute cooldown between each.
-These limits are enforced by the bot regardless of what you set on the Twitch reward itself.

-**Q: How do I change how much currency viewers get per channel point?**
-Edit `CP_CURRENCY_RATIO` in `src/config/constants.py`.
-The default is `2` (1 CP = 2 currency).
-See [Channel Points Redemption](#channel-points-redemption) for a full guide.

-**Q: Do I need to set up anything special on Twitch for channel points?**
-Just create a custom Channel Point Reward with whatever name and cost you like.
-The bot doesn't need any special Twitch permissions for the `!claim` command — it works purely through chat.

 **Q: Can I change the currency name after setup?**
 Yes.
 Use the **Settings** tab in the Control Panel to change it at any time.